Helpline 1800 18 7263

 "I’d isolated myself from everyone around me and limited my relationships to basic communication.
 I didn’t want people to see me eat or distract me from my study.
 As the weight dropped, I lost the ability to function physically and mentally, and I couldn’t see a future." - Rachael

 There are several broad categories of eating disorders.
+Some of the most common are summarised below.
 A large number of people have other eating issues and distorted body image which are not covered by these diagnoses, but still have a significant impact on their mental health and quality of life.

-A person with binge eating disorder may eat large amounts of food in a short period of time.
+Peoplewith binge eating disorder may eat large amounts of food in a short period of time.
 They will often feel ‘out of control’ about their eating and may not be able to stop.
-People with binge eating disorder often feel guilty or ashamed at the amount of food they eat during a binge eating episode.
+People with binge eating disorder often feel guilty or ashamed about the amount of food they eat during a binge eating episode.

-People with bulimia may eat large amounts of food, then undertake compensatory behaviours.
-People living with bulimia also place a high value on their weight or body shape in their evaluation of themselves.
+People with bulimia may eat large amounts of food in a hosrt period of time, then try to compensate for the food in unhealthy ways.
+People living with bulimia also place a high value on their weight or body shape.
 People with bulimia will often go to great lengths to hide their eating and exercise habits.
 Many people with bulimia do not lose weight but may experience weight fluctuations.

 Some people may present with many of the symptoms of other eating disorders, but will not meet the full criteria for that diagnosis.
 In these cases, the disorder may be classified as OSFED.
-This is not a less serious disorder than other eating disorders.
+An example subtype of OSFED is 'atypical' anorexia nervosa, where a person meets the diagnosis for anorexia nervosa aside from being classified as a significantly low body weight.
+OSFED can be just as serious as other eating disorders.
 All eating disorders are serious mental illnesses that cause significant emotional and physical distress.

 For further information, the NECD provides informative fact sheets on eating disorders.